Master's in Law and Security

 Annual tuition fees for the taught component

-Tuition fees of the non-curricular phase
+Tuition fees of the Research Phase

-• 4 instalments: 25% of the amount paid at the time of registration and the remaining between the 1st and the 10th of the months of November, January, May
+- 10 instalments: 1st instalment of 20% of the total amount paid upon enrolment and the remaining amount in 9 instalments paid between the 1st and 10th of the months of October through June.

-Tuition fee for an additional non-curricular semester
+Tuition fee for an additional Research Phase semester

 Fees are paid in full at the time of registration.